Why Jim Cramer Loves Berkshire Hathaway, Skeptical On Rivian - Benzinga

 When asked about AT&T Inc. T, he said, "Small hat, no cattle…I’d rather see you in Verizon Communications Inc. VZ."

-The "Mad Money" host said Berkshire Hathaway Inc. BRK-B is doing “better quality work now than they ever have.”
+The "Mad Money" host said Berkshire Hathaway Inc. (NYSE: BRK-B) is doing “better quality work now than they ever have.”
 He believes the stock is a “superior, terrific buy.”

 Cramer said he is not recommending airline stocks right now, when asked about United Airlines Holdings, Inc. UAL, adding it's just "too tough, too competitive."